 Trampolines are often thought to be designed solely for children.
 However, bouncing can be highly beneficial for the joints and so ideal for use by adults too.

 Good for your body

 Jumping on a flexible surface is very good for your bones and muscles.
 It also boosts the flexibility of your ligaments and tendons.
 If you suffer from aches and pains then regular, moderate use of a trampoline will help to alleviate the pain.

 Younger people, as well as adults, can suffer from high blood pressure.
 Physical exercise is especially recommended to reduce the consequences of this condition, or even prevent it altogether.
 Because they have a positive impact on blood circulation, trampolines help prevent blood clots from forming.
 As a result, they reduce the risks of blood vessel dilation and help maintain a healthy blood pressure.

 A sporting activity you can practice as much as you like

-Trampolining are also an excellent alternative for boosting your natural defenses and giving your body its energy back.
+Trampolining is an excellent means of boosting your natural defences and giving your body its energy back.
 It helps you tone up your muscles and improve the general way your body looks and feels.
 For good results, 10 to 30 minutes per day is enough.
 Looking to lose some weight?
 Jumping on your trampoline is an option not to be overlooked.
 Jumping burns fat, tones up your thighs and legs and even your abdomen.
 If you work on your bones and muscles at the same time, you’ll automatically improve your balance and overall health.